vortex-haxe/vortex/README.md

 A 2D Game Framework made in Haxe & SDL, built for simplicity and performance.

 ## 🖥️ Platforms
-Vortex natively can run on Windows and Linux systems via `hxcpp`.
+Vortex natively can run on Windows, MacOS and Linux systems via `hxcpp`.
 MacOS support is currently untested.

 ## 💡 Getting Started